eigerco/pallet-move/design.md

 # Pontem Move fork

 ## Introduction
 The Pontem Network has [adapted the Move language][0] to work with the Substrate framework.
-To do this, some changes were made to Move's Virtual Machine (MoveVM).
-This document discusses why these changes were necessary and provides an overview of them.
-The changes are available in the Pontem fork of MoveVM, which can be found here:
+In order to do this, some adjustments were made to Move's Virtual Machine (MoveVM).
+This document provides an overview of all the necessary changes.

 [0]: https://github.com/pontem-network/sp-move-vm